The 2% rule needs to die.

 And it gets much better after the refinance.

 So should we be avoiding these 1.5% rent to cost homes?
 The 2% rule thinks we should.

 How You Should Look at Rent to Cost Ratios

 The reason rent to cost ratios work on relatively similar homes but not across categories is because you’re basically assuming 100% occupancy and that operating expenses will correlate to prices perfectly.
 A better way to look at it is effective rent to cost.
 Namely, what is the actual rent you’ll be collecting.
 And this still only works when you account for annual expenses, which can only be held constant when looking at relatively similar areas.

 We have different rent to cost targets for different areas.
 In the lowest end areas we’re willing to buy (usually $30,000 to $40,000), we aim for about 2% or better.
 In the best areas we look at it, we aim for about 1.2% to 1.3% or better.
 We call these “equity plays” because they don’t cash flow much, but they’re the one’s we tend to have the biggest equity margins in.

-That’s how you should look at rent to cost ratios; as a metric to compare like and like (relatively speaking), not as a blanket rule.
-In fact, not as a rule at all.
+That’s how you should look at rent to cost ratios—as a metric to compare like and like (relatively speaking), not as a blanket rule.
+It is, in fact, not as a rule at all.

 [Editor’s Note: We are republishing this article to help out our newer readers.]